Overcoming the fear of Selling – Market yourself and your firm more effectively

 The fear of selling can come from many places.
 We worry about being rejected, or not being liked.
 We worry about being perceived as pushy, or that (secretly) our service might not live up to our client’s expectation.
 Or maybe we just don’t feel comfortable with doing something we have not been trained to do.
 This is outside our comfort zone.

 Know the source of your fear, or the combination or sources.
-If we understand sources of the fear we can overcome it.
+If we need to understand sources of the fear we can overcome it.

 2. Address the source of the fear